cooolgamer-cuz-github-fork-system-sucks/Luma3DS-but-better/README.md

 # Luma3DS
 *Noob-proof (N)3DS "Custom Firmware"*

+## Todo and notes:
+- [bug] config can't be read arm9 sided, saving rosalina settings and reboot will open config menu and reset settings
+- [todo] menus for setting up and enable/disable night mode
+- [todo] menu for setting up what time you want to enab/disable night mode and implement reading and applying it

 ### What it is
 **Luma3DS** is a program to patch the system software of (New) Nintendo (2)3DS handheld consoles "on the fly", adding features such as per-game language settings, debugging capabilities for developers, and removing restrictions enforced by Nintendo such as the region lock.